junxit/us-congress-bills-114/bill.md

     >     - **(i)** the tax imposed by this chapter for the taxable year shall be increased by the excess, if any, of—
     >       - **(I)** the sum of any advance payments made on behalf of the taxpayer under section 1412 of the Patient Protection and Affordable Care Act and section 7527 for months during such taxable year, over
     >       - **(II)** the sum of the credits allowed under this section (determined without regard to paragraph (1)) and section 36B (determined without regard to subsection (f)(1) thereof) for such taxable year, and
-    >     - **(ii)** section 36B(f)(2) shall not apply with respect to such taxpayer for such taxable year, except that if such taxpayer received any advance payments under section 7527 for any month in such taxable year and is later allowed a credit under section 36B for such taxable year, then section 36B(f)(2) shall be applied by substituting the amount determined under clause (i) for the amount determined under section 36B(f)(2)(A).
+    >     - **(ii)** section 36B(f)(2) shall not apply with respect to such taxpayer for such taxable year, except that if such taxpayer received any advance payments under section 7527 for any month in such taxable year and is later allowed a credit under section 36B for such taxable year, then section 36B(f)(2)(B) shall be applied by substituting the amount determined under clause (i) for the amount determined under section 36B(f)(2)(A).

 - **(c)** *Extension of advance payment program*
-  - **(1)** *In general* Subsection (a) of section 7527 of the Internal Revenue Code of 1986 is amended by striking “August 1, 2003” and inserting “the date that is 1 year after the date of the enactment of the Trade Adjustment Assistance Extension Act of 2015”.
+  - **(1)** *In general* Subsection (a) of section 7527 of the Internal Revenue Code of 1986 is amended by striking “August 1, 2003” and inserting “the date that is 1 year after the date of the enactment of the Trade Adjustment Assistance Reauthorization Act of 2015”.
   - **(2)** *Conforming amendment* Paragraph (1) of section 7527(e) of such Code is amended by striking “occurring” and all that follows and inserting “occurring—
-    > - **(A)** after the date that is 1 year after the date of the enactment of the Trade Adjustment Assistance Extension Act of 2015, and
+    > - **(A)** after the date that is 1 year after the date of the enactment of the Trade Adjustment Assistance Reauthorization Act of 2015, and
     > - **(B)** prior to the first month for which an advance payment is made on behalf of such individual under subsection (a).

 - **(d)** *Individual insurance treated as qualified health insurance without regard to enrollment date*